Gigabit to Mebibyte Converter

 The prefix 'mebi-' (representing 220) was defined by the IEC in 1998 alongside other binary prefixes (kibi-, gibi-, tebi-, etc.).
 Before this standard, the SI prefix 'mega-' (M) was ambiguously used to represent both 1,000,000 (106, as per its SI definition) and 1,048,576 (220) in computing contexts.
 This led to confusion, especially when comparing storage capacities advertised by manufacturers (often using decimal prefixes) and memory sizes or file sizes reported by operating systems (often using binary interpretations).
 The introduction of the mebibyte (MiB) aimed to resolve this ambiguity by providing a specific term for 1,048,576 bytes.

-Common Uses for gigabits and mebibytes
+Common Uses and Applications: gigabits vs mebibytes

 Explore the typical applications for both Gigabit (imperial/US) and Mebibyte (imperial/US) to understand their common contexts.